Table of Contents

-- In severe the cases, malaria can be devastating; seizures, coma and finally death.
+- In severe cases, malaria can be devastating; it can lead to seizures, coma and eventually, death.

 When the female Anopheles mosquito bites an infected human, the parasites enter the mosquito’s body along the human blood it is drinking.
 It is inside the mosquito’s body that the actual development and maturing of the parasite happens.
 The parasites produced in the human body reach the intestine of the mosquito where the male and females cells fertilize each other to lead to the formation of a sporozoite.
 On maturing, the sporozoite breaks out the mosquito’s intestine and migrate to the salivary glands.
 Once they reach salivary glands, they wait till the mosquito bites another human and the process of infection and disease begins all over again.
 It is prudent however to observe that the complete development of the malaria parasite takes place in two different hosts; humans and mosquitoes.

 Malaria is one of the major causes of preventable death in the world today.
 It affects more than 500 million people worldwide and causes 1 to 2 million deaths every year.
 It is a tropical infectious disease and almost 90 per cent of the cases are from Sub-Saharan Africa.